leperfious/RealTimeAnomalySegmentation4RoadScenes/README.md

 * [**Python 3.6**](https://www.python.org/): If you don't have Python3.6 in your system, I recommend installing it with [Anaconda](https://www.anaconda.com/download/#linux)
 * [**PyTorch**](http://pytorch.org/): Make sure to install the Pytorch version for Python 3.6 with CUDA support (code only tested for CUDA 8.0).
 * **Additional Python packages**: numpy, matplotlib, Pillow, torchvision and visdom (optional for --visualize flag)

-## Anomaly Inference:
-* The repo provides a pre-trained ERFNet on the cityscapes dataset that can be used to perform anomaly segmentation on test anomaly datasets.
-* Anomaly Inference Command:```python evalAnomaly.py --input '/home/shyam/ViT-Adapter/segmentation/unk-dataset/RoadAnomaly21/images/*.png```.
-Change the dataset path ```'/home/shyam/ViT-Adapter/segmentation/unk-dataset/RoadAnomaly21/images/*.png```accordingly.